Optimal learning with Bernstein Online Aggregation: Optimality of the BOA procedure in a stochastic environment

+It means that in the iid setting, the predictive risk of the online procedure $\bar R(\hat f_n)=\E[\ell(Y_{n+1},\hat f_n(X_{n+1})~|~\mathcal D_n]$ might be optimal.
+It would be interesting to check rigorously if it is the case and to extend this result to non iid settings following the reasoning developed in \cite{mohri:rostamizadeh:2010}.

 The tuning parameter $\eta$ can be considered as the inverse of the temperature $\beta$ of the $Q$-aggregation procedure studied in \cite{lecue:rigollet:2013}.
 In the $Q$-aggregation, the tuning parameter $\beta$ is required to be larger than $60 C_b^2/C_\ell$.
-It is a condition similar to our restriction \eqref{eq:cg} on $\eta$.
+It is a condition similar than our restriction \eqref{eq:cg} on $\eta$.
 The larger is $\eta$ satisfying the condition \eqref{eq:cg} and the best is the rate of convergence.
-The choice $48C_b^2(1+3C_bD/100)\eta^\ast= C_\ell$ is optimal.
-The resulting BOA procedure is non adaptive in the sense that it depends on the constants appearing in the condition {\bf (LIST)}.
-As $C_\ell/C_b^2\le (C_bD)^{-1}$, it also depends on the range $C_bD$ that can be unknown.
+The choice $\eta^\ast =(16(e-1)C_b^2/ C_\ell)^{-1} $ is optimal.
+The resulting BOA procedure is non adaptive in the sense that it depends on the range $C_b$ of the gradients that can be unknown.
 On the contrary, the multiple learning rates BOA procedure achieves to tune automatically the learning rates.
-At the price of larger "constants" that grows as $\log\log(n)$, we extend the preceding optimal rate of convergence to the adaptive BOA procedure:
+At the price of larger "constants" that grow as $\log\log(n)$, we extend the preceding optimal rate of convergence to the adaptive BOA procedure: